sammooreprogramming/Lovely-Calendar/super-disco-main/README.md

 The HTML code was written to create an environment could be easily adapted to.
 I spared no detail in it, and it turned out well.

 Making the colors change also has me stuck.
 I can't seem to get anything to show, even after reading the documentation.

+I will Be remaking this and submitting it again for any credit I am allowed to recieve.